-The above images are exemplar examples of existing and proposed residential developments in the UK which have informed the Council's design aspirations for each estate.
+The above images are examples of existing and proposed residential developments in the UK which have informed the Council's design aspirations for each estate.
+These should be used as a guide and inspiration for what the Council expects to see built, in terms of quality, form, style appearance and scale but are not intended to be a definitive template to be slavishly copied.